nginxinc/nginx-amplify-doc/amplify-guide.md

   3. The agent is running under the same user as your NGINX worker processes.
   4. The NGINX is started with an absolute path.
 Currently the agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
   5. The [user ID that the agent and the NGINX run as](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id), can use *ps(1)* to see all system processes.
 If *ps(1)* is restricted for non-privileged users, the agent won't be able to find and properly detect the NGINX master process.
   6. The time is set correctly.
-If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graphs properly.
+If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graphs.
   7. *stub_status* is [properly configured](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection), and the *stub_status module* is included in the NGINX build (this can be checked with `nginx -V`).
-  8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
+  8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) set in NGINX config).
-  9. All NGINX configuration files are readable by the agent's user ID (check owner, group and permissions).
+  9. All NGINX configuration files are readable by the agent user ID (check owner, group and permissions).
   10. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
-  11. The system DNS resolver is properly configured, and *receiver.amplify.nginx.com* can be successfully resolved.
+  11. The system DNS resolver is correctly configured, and *receiver.amplify.nginx.com* can be successfully resolved.
   12. Oubound TLS/SSL from the system to *receiver.amplify.nginx.com* is not restricted.
 This can be checked with *curl(1)*.
 [Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent to use if required.
   13. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering with the metric collection.
 E.g. for *selinux(8)* check **/etc/selinux/config**, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.
   14. Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing */proc* and */sys*.
 Metrics describing system and NGINX disk I/O are usually affected.
 There is no an easy workaround for this except for allowing the agent to run as `root`.
 Sometimes fixing permissions for */proc* and */sys/block* may work.

-### NGINX Configuration Reports
+### NGINX Configuration Analysis

 NGINX Amplify Agent is able to automatically find all relevant NGINX configuration files, parse them, extract their logical structure, and send the associated JSON data to the Amplify backend for further analysis and reporting.
 For more information on configuration analysis, please see the [**Analyzer**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#analyzer) section below.

-After the agent finds a particular NGINX configuration, it'll then automatically start to keep track of changes to it.

-When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is edited — such updates will be sent to the Amplify backend.
+After the agent finds a particular NGINX configuration, it then automatically starts to keep track of its changes.
+When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is edited, an update is sent to the Amplify backend.

 **Note.** The agent DOES NOT ever send the raw unprocessed config files to the backend system.
 In addition, the following directives in the NGINX configuration are NOT analyzed — and their parameters ARE NOT exported to the SaaS backend:
 [ssl_certificate_key](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_certificate_key), [ssl_client_certificate](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_client_certificate), [ssl_password_file](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_password_file), [ssl_stapling_file](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_stapling_file), [ssl_trusted_certificate](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_trusted_certificate), [auth_basic_user_file](http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html#auth_basic_user_file), [secure_link_secret](http://nginx.org/en/docs/http/ngx_http_secure_link_module.html#secure_link_secret).

-### NGINX Amplify Agent Source Code
+### Source Code for NGINX Amplify Agent

 NGINX Amplify Agent is an open source application.
 It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and is available here:

   * Sources: https://github.com/nginxinc/nginx-amplify-agent
   * Public package repository: http://packages.amplify.nginx.com
   * Install script for Linux: https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh
+  * A script to install the agent when the package is not available: https://raw.githubusercontent.com/nginxinc/nginx-amplify-agent/master/packages/install-source.sh

 <!-- /section:2 -->